 If you want the true Titleist experience with a bit of distance incorporated, the T100 is the smartest choice you can make.

 High-density tungsten weighting stabilizes and controls CG by focusing weight on the heel and toe of the iron to create perfect progression.
 The co-forging process of high-density tungsten inside the head set up produces exceptional stability for a solid feel possible.

 The forged cavity setup is responsible for consistent control and responsive face.
 The tour level shaping of the T100 Titleist improves interaction by a clean and fast movement through the turf.

 The MOI is developed by a co-forged dual-density tungsten weight in the heel and toe of the head, also only comes in the 3 to 7 irons.

 The T100 Titleist irons use only high quality and the technology of tungsten weighting located in its toe and heel.
 This is true in the longer models of T100 irons.
 The density tungsten of this Titleist iron is designed to give the player more control over its Center of Gravity and allow them to perform more accurate progression.
 Its co-forging feature helps the iron to create a more solid and stable feel as possible by fusing the tungsten inside of its head.

 The Solid Feel of Forged Steel

-Just like the other golf swings out there, a fewer moving part of iron gives the equipment to have a better feel.
+Just like the other golf swings out there, a fewer moving parts of the iron gives the equipment a better feel.
 The Titleist iron T100 comes with fully-forged construction, offering a more controllable, consistent, and solid club that offers the same performance, just like that expert golfers worldwide.